 The buses aren’t as fast as the metros, but they do go where the metro doesn’t and, of course, the views are much better!
 There are also several cross-harbour services which use the road tunnels connecting Hong Kong Island with Kowloon.
 However, an alternative to the cross-harbour lines (metro or bus) are the many ferries which plough back and forth across the calm waters of Victoria Bay.

 During my first visit, I stayed in Wan Chai and would regularly get the Star Ferry to Kowloon and then back from Kowloon to Central rather than go the two stops on the metro.
 It was slower, but the views, particularly of the Hong Kong skyline, were amazing.
 This time around, I used the First Ferry which ran from just outside my hotel in North Point to Hung Hom in Kowloon, a slightly less convenient dropping off point, but still worth it for the ride.
-If you have plenty of time, you can then walk along the water front to the Star Ferry pier or hop on a bus.
+If you have plenty of time, you can then walk along the water front or hop on a bus to the Star Ferry pier, where you can get to Wan Chai or Central.
+Naturally I went there and back on the Star Ferry on this trip, just for all times’ sake.